Amy13139/wip-eaw-docs/source/basegame/xml/xml_structure.rst

 Weather_Scenario
 ^^^^^^^^^^^^^^^^
-- Attribute: name:
+- Attribute - name:
 	String; The name of the node, can be referenced by other nodes

 - Phase:
 	Ref; *Description Here*

-- Attribute: emitter_name:
+- Attribute - emitter_name:
 	File; *Description Here*